A topic from the subject of Organic Chemistry in Chemistry.

 Key Points:

 1. Distillation: This technique separates compounds based on their different boiling points.
-It involves heating the mixture until the volatile compounds evaporate and collect the vapors in a condenser.
+It involves heating the mixture until the volatile compounds evaporate and then collecting the vapors in a condenser.
 Fractional distillation is used to separate compounds with close boiling points.

 2. Extraction: This technique relies on the different solubility of compounds in different solvents.
 The mixture is shaken with a suitable solvent that selectively dissolves the desired compound, and the two phases are separated using a separatory funnel.